drewloewe/Grading-System/grading-system.md

 ## III.
 Final Course Grades

 I opt out of the university's plus-minus grading system.
-I will assign whole grades, e.g., A, B, etc. I will build a structure that offers *at least* 1000 points to be earned.
+I assign whole grades, e.g., A, B, etc. I will build a structure that offers *at least* 1000 points to be earned.
 I grade on a 1000-pt scale, so anything above 1000 total pts is *de facto* "extra credit" or "wiggle room."

 | Your Final Grade       | Your Labor                                                    | Your Performance |
 |------------------------|---------------------------------------------------------------|------------------|